matteobaccan/owner/docs/type-conversion.md

 }
 ```

 OWNER API will take the value "example" and pass it to the CustomType
 constructor then return it.

 Arrays and Collections
 ----------------------

-OWNER version 1.0.4 introduced first class support for Java Arrays and Collections.
+OWNER have first class support for Java Arrays and Collections.

 So now you can define properties like: